Our Unique Translation Approach

 Status of Bible Translation Projects

-Click here to see the Status of our 111 Bible Translation projects and our rate of progress in each of the languages we are working in.
-These 111 languages represent 36 million Bible-less people.
+Click here to see the Status of our 168 Bible Translation projects and our rate of progress in each of the languages we are working in.
+These 168 languages represent 48 million Bible-less people.
+We have completed 53 New Testaments and 9 Full Bibles.
+Click here to read our latest Publications Report.

 The Process of Translation